-ILP isn't affiliated with the LDS church, but many of our volunteers are LDS, which means you can grab some of your ILP group and have people to go to church with if you'd like to.
+ILP isn't affiliated with the Church of Jesus Christ of Latter-Day Saints, but many of our volunteers are members of that church, which means you can grab some of your ILP group and have people to go to church with if you'd like to.
 Lithuania has great branches you can attend and the people are so kind; you'll feel right at home.

 While volunteering in Lithuania there are two cities you can be assigned to: Vilnius and Kaunas.
 Both cities only have branches which means things may be smaller than what you are used to in the States.
 Here's info about both cities and their branches!

 There are two branches in Vilnius.
-One is held in Lithuanian and the other is in Russian.
-That's right!
-Did you know a lot of people who live in Lithuania are Russian descent?
-So many that a large portion of the people who live there only know a bit of Lithuania, but Russian is their first language.
+One is held in Lithuanian and the other is in Russian — lot of people who live in Lithuania are of Russian descent, so a large portion of the people who live there only know a bit of Lithuania, and speak mainly Russian.

-You can choose to attend either one.
-Most volunteers attend the Lithuanian branch.
-Even though the meetings will be held in Lithuanian or Russian there are missionaries there who translate for you so you know what's going on.
+You can choose to attend either one (but most volunteers attend the Lithuanian branch).
+Even though the meetings will be held in Lithuanian or Russian, there are typically missionaries there who can translate for you so you know what's going on.

 The people in the branch are super friendly and there are quite a few primary kids which makes things fun!
 Becoming friends with the members is the best and sometimes you are even invited over to their homes for FHE or other activities.
 Go out of your way to be involved in the branch and attend the activities.
 You will love the people!